seafen7/gizmo_carver/doc/FULL_DOC.md

 ## Dependencies

-This carving routine was written and tested with the following module versions:
+This carving routine was written and tested with the following package versions (See requirements.txt):

 | Package       | Version       |
 | ------------- |:-------------:|